 Assuming that you got over the fact that no EA server outages are playing the role in the “EA.com unable to connect” problem, it has to be something else.

-Here’s how you can conduct a preliminary diagnosis and fix various components involved that could go south triggering the problem, to begin with.
+Here’s how you can conduct a preliminary diagnosis and fix various components involved that could go south, triggering the problem, to begin with.

 - Restart the game

 Software glitches and bugs in the game can cause issues while playing or launching it.
-Turns out restarting the game can resolve the problem in some cases if not all.
+Turns out restarting the game can resolve the problem in some cases, if not all.

 - Restart the router

-This particular step is recommended in case the unable to connect issue you are facing on EA game client is because of network or even software-related glitches.
+This particular step is recommended in case the unable to connect issue you are facing on an EA game client is because of network or even software-related glitches.